A light-weight library for declarative DOM actions using data attributes

 </button>

-When copying to clipboard fails, the attribute data-copy-success="false"
+When copying to clipboard fails, the attribute data-copy-success="false" is added to the target.

 <button